Parent Lindbladians for Matrix Product Density Operators: Preliminaries

 \begin{thm} A tensor $M$ generating an MPDO is an RFP iff the elements in BNTs $\lbrace M_\lambda\rbrace$ and $\lbrace K_\kappa\rbrace$ for one-site tensor $M$ and two-site tensor $K$ are related by a unitary $U_\lambda$ acting on the physical index

 for any $\lambda$ and $m_\lambda=n_\lambda$~\cite{cirac2017matrix}. \end{thm}

 The multiplication in \cref{eqn:same-BNT} is over the physical indices (along the vertical direction).
 In other words, at the RFP, the one-site tensor $M$ and two-site tensor $K$ share the same vertical BNT up to a unitary transformation.
-This feature can be used to construct the channels $\mT$ and $\mS$, and thereby the parent Lindbadian for the non-simple case in later sections.
+This feature can be used to construct the channels $\mT$ and $\mS$, and thereby the parent Lindbladian for the non-simple case in later sections.

 We comment that, in practice, it is more convenient to generate the non-simple MPDO RFP using $C^*$-weak Hopf algebras, as we introduce in \cref{subsubsec:nonSimpleRfpWha}; this construction also makes the MPDOs manifest as boundaries of 2D topologically ordered systems.
-Whether such a construction exhausts all non-simple RFP remains a conjecture.
+However, such constructions do not exhaust all non-simple RFPs~\cite{liu2025trading}.
+We will explicitly present a counterexample and construct its parent Lindbladian in~\cref{sec:beyond}.